antoinebrias/jobseeker-companion/README.md

   Paste your CV and compare it with the current job offer page.
 Get a matching score and see which keywords are missing to help you tailor your application.

 - 💸 **Tip Me Feature**
-  If you find this tool useful, consider supporting development with a small donation.
+  If you find this tool useful, consider supporting development with a small donation (https://paypal.me/toinebrias 💖).

 ## 🖼️ Screenshot